-Dan had in the back of his mind when thinking of getting a washer and dryer is he’d having to deal with the utilities.
+Dan had in the back of his mind when thinking of getting a washer and dryer for our RV is he’d having to deal with the utilities.
 We all know that water is an RV’s worst enemy.
-Which means, can’t leave it unsupervised.
+Which means, you. can’t leave your laundry appliances unsupervised.

 Let’s also add in the maintenance and possible necessary repair of your washer and dryer or washer dryer combo.
 Trying to get parts delivered on our schedule become more of a hassle.
-Oh, and if you need to pull that sucker out to repair it, there’s not a whole heck of a lot of room to do it in any size RV.
+Oh, and if you need to pull either the washer or dryer out for repair or replacement, there’s not a whole heck of a lot of room to do it in any size RV.

-Additionally, since we are boondockers who mostly park off the grid, that wouldn’t work in our favor anyway because of the need for water and electricity.
-We’d have to monitor our utility usage even more closer.
+And, since we boondocks and camp off grid, that wouldn’t work in our favor anyway because of the need for water and electricity.
+We’d have to conserve and monitor our utility usage even more closely.

 Not having that extra weight

-Not having big honkin’ laundry appliances in the designated laundry closet gives you a little reprieve from that extra weight.
+Not having a big honkin’ clothes washer and dryer appliances gives you a little reprieve from that extra weight.

-For example, a Splendid Washer/Dryer Combo is about 150 pounds in dry weight.
+For example, a Splendide Washer/Dryer Combo is about 150 pounds in dry weight.
 Then add in a few extra pounds for the hookup kit.
 That means you would have to give up something that the washer and dryer takes the place of.

 Extra storage space

-By not having an RV washer and dryer or RV washer dryer combo, you’ve got a cool spatial feature to put in a small office supplies center if you work remotely or a toy closet for the kiddos.
+By not having an RV washer and dryer or washer dryer combo, you’ve got a cool spatial feature to put in a small office supply center if you work remotely or a toy closet for the kiddos.
 Or, perhaps, you could make better use of that space for your hiking gear or golf clubs.

 In our former Landmark fifth wheel, we turned our washer dryer closet. into a great storage closet in which we kept everything from a few tools, RV repair supplies, household items, crafts and office supplies.

 I’m going to say it right here and I hope you won’t be offended reading this.
 I absolutely LOATHE when people wash their pet beds or shop rags at the laundromats or campground laundry and don’t clean up the machine(s) after.